-Application for a Search Warrant
+Application for a search warrant

-The police officer (who must be a Senior Sergeant or higher in rank) must satisfy a Magistrate that they have reasonable grounds to believe that there is (or will be within the next 72 hours), in the building or vehicle something that is connected with the an indictable offence that has been committed or might be committed in the next 3 days, or anything that can be used as evidence for any offence.
-If they wish to search any person on the premises or in the vehicle, they must get the Magistrates approval.
-The Magistrate may also endorse the warrant with conditions for the grant of bail for anyone arrested when the warrant is executed.
+The police officer (who must be a Senior Sergeant or higher in rank) must satisfy a magistrate that they have reasonable grounds to believe that there is (or will be within the next 72 hours), in the building or vehicle something that is connected with the an indictable offence that has been committed or might be committed in the next three days, or anything that can be used as evidence for any offence.
+If they wish to search any person on the premises or in the vehicle, they must get the magistrate’s approval.
+The magistrate may also endorse the warrant with conditions for the grant of bail for anyone arrested when the warrant is executed.

-Executing a Search Warrant
+Executing a search warrant

-Notice to Occupier
+Notice to occupier

 When the police execute the warrant, they must then give to a person who is at the premises, and/or who appears to be in charge of the vehicle, a copy of the execution copy of the warrant.
 That notice sets out the details contained in the warrant.
 A copy must also be given to any person who is searched under the warrant.